 The regions associated with the group.
 If you do not specify a region(s), Management Center maintains the current region associations.
-Multiple entries are delimited by commas.
+Multiple entries are delimited by remains unchanged.

+[{--name:|-n:}<group>]

-[{--name:|-n:}<group>] Use this option to change the group name.
-If you do not specify a name, the group name remains unchanged.
+Use this option to change the group name.
+If you do not specify a name, the group name groupdel